Agriculture and Water Resources: Regional Australia—A Stronger Economy Delivering Stronger Regions 2018–19

 The Sustainable Rural Water Use and Infrastructure Program is a national program investing in rural water use, management and efficiency.
 It is the key mechanism to ‘bridge the gap’ to the sustainable diversion limits under the Murray-Darling Basin Plan and consists of three main components: irrigation infrastructure projects, water purchases, and supply measures.

 The Australian Government has a preference for recovering water through investment in infrastructure.
 The majority of the funds under the Sustainable Rural Water Use and Infrastructure Program have been committed to projects in the Murray-Darling Basin for improving the operation of off-farm delivery systems and helping irrigators improve on-farm water use efficiency.
 The water savings generated from these projects are shared between the Australian Government for environmental use and irrigators for consumptive use, supporting increased productivity and economic activity in regional communities.
-Australian Government investments outside the Murray–Darling Basin include $201.8 million over 11 years from 2008–09 to 2018–19 in Tasmania to support the construction of dams and backbone irrigation infrastructure, and an $8.0 million investment for the Interim Great Artesian Basin Infrastructure Investment Program.
+Australian Government investments outside the Murray‑Darling Basin include $201.8 million over 11 years from 2008-09 to 2018-19 in Tasmania to support the construction of dams and backbone irrigation infrastructure, and an $8.0 million investment for the Interim Great Artesian Basin Infrastructure Investment Program.

 The Australian Government has legislated to limit purchase of surface water entitlements across the Murray-Darling Basin to 1,500 gigalitres.
 As at 31 December 2017, 2,106.4 gigalitres of surface water has been recovered toward the target specified in the Murray-Darling Basin Plan.
 Of this, 1,224.0 gigalitres contributes toward the 1,500 gigalitre limit.
-The limit on purchases helps provide Murray–Darling Basin communities with more certainty that the Australian Government will ensure a balance between agriculture, the environment and the socio-economic wellbeing of communities.
+The limit on purchases helps provide Murray‑Darling Basin communities with more certainty that the Australian Government will ensure a balance between agriculture, the environment and the socio-economic wellbeing of communities.